-The ISC’s mandate is to enhance the quality and effectiveness of physical security in and the protection of buildings and non-military Federal facilities in the U.S. The ISC standards apply and shall be implemented by all non-military Federal facilities in the U.S. regardless if government-owned, leased or managed; to be constructed or modernized; or to be purchased.
+The Interagency Security Committee’s (ISC’s) mandate is to enhance the quality and effectiveness of physical security in and the protection of buildings and non-military Federal facilities in the U.S. All non-military federal facilities in the United States will implement ISC standards, regardless if the facility:

 - March 2008/1st Edition - Facility Security Level Determinations for Federal Facilities: An ISC Standard.